solid-contrib/solid-tutorial-angular/chapter4.md

 ## The App

-The next tutorial is an app that is used
+The next tutorial is an app that is used to learn vocabulary in a foreign language.

 ## See Also